PoisonPoptart/emb-designs/README.md

 mainly vp3 files, but have most other versions as well in case i get a new embroidery machine soon.<br/>
 note to self: use the green "code" button to download everything as a zip file and keep the organization.<br/>

-* reminder: upload DST, PES, HUS, XXX, ART, EXP, JEF, VIP, BMC, COL, EMD, etc versions eventually
+* reminder: upload ART, BMC, COL, DST, EMD, EXP, HUS, JEF, PCS, PES, SEW, SHV, TBF, VIP, XXX etc versions eventually